h2well-compact

 Project outline

-The h2well-compact project’s overall goal is to test a decentralized hydrogen production system and the application of green hydrogen in mobility.
-The Bauhaus-Universität Weimar is responsible for the overall coordination of the project, in which nine partners are working together on the development and realisation of a green H2 supply system for decentralized applications.
-The project receives funding from the BMBF within the framework of the WIR!
-Alliance h2-well Hydrogen Source and Value Added Region Main-Elbe-LINK (Wasserstoffquell- und Wertschöpfungsregion Main-Elbe-LINK) and is implemented in the Thuringian town of Apolda.
-The district town of Weimarer Land shall become a model for peri-urban and rural communities with similar conditions for local hydrogen production and use in mobility.
+The h2well-compact project’s overall goal was to test a distributed hydrogen production system and the application of green hydrogen in mobility.
+The Bauhaus-Universität Weimar was responsible for the overall coordination of the project, in which nine partners were working together on the development and construction of a green H2 supply system for small-scale applications.
+The project received funding from the BMBF within the framework of the WIR!
+Alliance h2-well Hydrogen Source and Value Added Region Main-Elbe-LINK (Wasserstoffquell- und Wertschöpfungsregion Main-Elbe-LINK).
+It was implemented in the Thuringian town of Apolda which is the capital of the district Weimarer Land and was aimed at becoming a role model for other communities with similar conditions for local hydrogen production and its use in mobility.
+Figure 1 highlights the concept of the research project h2well-compact.

-Fig. 1 - Diagram of the integrated overall system for decentralised hydrogen production at a small hydropower plant with transport logistics and hydrogen use by regional users.
+Fig. 1 - Diagram of the integrated system for distributed hydrogen production at a small-scale hydropower plant with transport logistics and hydrogen use by regional consumers.

 Hydrogen production under the specific conditions of small renewable energy plants